wacncontent/techcontent/articles/test-new-anchor.md

 <object type="image/svg+xml" data="./media/test-new-anchor/WacnElasticScaleMapcoded.svg" width="100%" height="100%">
 </object>

->[AZURE.NOTE]
+>[!NOTE]
 > To complete this tutorial, you need an Azure account.
 If you don't have an account, you can create a free trial account in just a couple of minutes.
-For details, see <a href="/pricing/1rmb-trial/" target="_blank">Azure Trial</a>.
+For details, see <a href="https://www.azure.cn/pricing/1rmb-trial/" target="_blank">Azure Trial</a>.

->[AZURE.NOTE] From now on the new URI will be used in this tutorial.
+>[!NOTE] From now on the new URI will be used in this tutorial.

 ## <a id="upload"></a>Create a new asset and upload a video file with REST API